shawn-terryah/Twitter_Geolocation/README.md

-# Twitter_Geolocation
-Geolocating twitter users by the content of their tweets
+# Geolocation of Twitter Users by the content of their tweet

 ### High level description: